Get the answers and the support you’re looking for

 Explore a treatment option

 It may be time to explore a treatment option and talk to your doctor for more information.
-Don’t wait to get answers.
+Don't wait to get the conversation started.

 Importance of genetic testing

-Approximately 30% to 40% of epilepsy cases may be genetic.
-Genetic testing may help uncover an accurate diagnosis, which can open the door to more appropriate treatment plans and information on how to improve long-term outcomes.
+Approximately 30% to 40% of epilepsy cases may be genetic in origin.
+Genetic testing may help uncover an accurate diagnosis, which can open the door to more appropriate treatment plans as well as provide information on how to improve long-term outcomes.
 That’s why it’s so important to know which tests are available to you.
-Click here to learn about common genetic tests, including how the tests are performed and information on insurance coverage.
+Genetic test results can be a great tool to start a conversation with your doctor.
+Keep in mind, testing companies may offer patient assistance programs that significantly lower or eliminate out-of-pocket costs.
+Click the buttons below to learn about common genetic tests, including how the tests are performed and information on insurance coverage.

 Downloadable resources